Empower the Content Author in Drupal

 Of course, you could make this information available is a list of links as part of the event, but given all the data you are already including, it’s been decided that highlighting the speakers in their own blocks is a better option.

 Using the same strategy enabled in the Call to Action scenario, you create a set of fields: image, text, link, on/off.
-This time however, you need the ability to have multiple speakers so you need this set of fields to repeat.
+This time, however, you need the ability to have multiple speakers so you need this set of fields to repeat.
 There is a module called Paragraphs that will be your friend in this example.

-Paragraphs allows you to create a set of fields that can be repeated on the page.
+Paragraphs allow you to create a set of fields that can be repeated on the page.
 Instead of including them in the display, you use a View to show the information in a block.

 You might be starting to wonder about the performance of your site with all these queries on the database.
 And, you would be right to be concerned if you had no caching plan in place.
 Outside of Drupal, you have caching tools such as Varnish that can help deliver your pages quickly.